uri-library-data-services/iassist-preview/content/blog/conceptualizing-digital-life-cycle.md

-Liz Lyon writes about the "concept that research and learning processes are cyclical in nature, and that subsequent outputs which contribute to knowledge, are based on the continuous use and reuse of data and information." \"eBank UK: Building the links between research data, scholarly communication and learning\" Ariadne, July 2003.
+Liz Lyon writes about the "concept that research and learning processes are cyclical in nature, and that subsequent outputs which contribute to knowledge, are based on the continuous use and reuse of data and information." "eBank UK: Building the links between research data, scholarly communication and learning" Ariadne, July 2003.
 <http://www.ariadne.ac.uk/issue36/lyon/intro.html>

-\- Contributed by Ann Green
+- Contributed by Ann Green